vitor251093/Wine_AppImage_Builder/README.md

 node ./build.js staging 6.10
 ```

-The created AppImage will be inside the build/out folder.
+The created AppImage will be inside the dist folder.